Main section

 TLS/SSL: Scheduled Root Transition for SwissSign Certificates in April 2026

-«SwissSign Gold CA – G2» retires from Chrome and Mozilla.
-For almost all SwissSign customers, no action is required, as SwissSign's root «SwissSign RSA TLS Root CA 2022 – 1» remains valid.
-Both browser vendors will withdraw trust for the legacy root as part of their annual clean-up of older public TLS roots.
+«SwissSign Gold CA - G2» retires from Chrome and Mozilla for TLS certificates.
+For almost all SwissSign customers, no action is required, as SwissSign's root «SwissSign RSA TLS Root CA 2022 – 1» continues to be valid.
+Both browser vendors will withdraw trust for SSL/TLS for the legacy root as part of their annual clean-up of older public roots.

 Relevance for certificate users